* Boston bombing suspects proud of Chechen heritage

 Both have left a trail on the Internet suggesting they were devout Muslims, proud of their Chechen heritage and supportive of the region’s bid for independence from Moscow.

-Although it is not clear whether they ever lived in Chechnya, they were both enrolled in a school in Dagestan, a neighbouring region that was drawn into Chechnya's violence during the 1990s and has since become the focal point for a simmering Islamist insurgency.
+Their uncle, who said the boys brought “disgrace on the entire Chechen ethnicity”, said they never lived in Chechnya.
+Before coming to the United States they were schooled in Dagestan, a neighbouring region that was drawn into Chechnya’s violence during the 1990s and has since become the focal point for a simmering Islamist insurgency.

 Both provinces are part of the North Caucasus, a mountainous strip of southern Russia populated mainly by Muslim ethnic minorities, with a history of rebellion against Moscow - and brutal Russian repression - dating back centuries.

 In Tsarist times, Russian forces fought constant wars against fighters from the Chechen, Dagestani, Ingush and other ethnic groups.
 Under Stalin, the entire Chechen people was deported to distant central Asia as a potentially hostile nation.
-Although some returned, some stayed, and there have been reports that the Tsarnaevs were raised in remote Kyrgyzstan.
+Although some returned, some stayed.
+The Tsarnaevs were raised in remote Kyrgyzstan.

 When the Soviet Union broke up in 1991, Chechens sought independence like the people of the 14 other ex-Soviet republics that left Moscow’s orbit.
 But Moscow decided to fight rather than let them leave.

-Bombing suspect Dzhokhar Tsarnaev was born in 1993 at a time when Chechnya was pursuing its independence, and his given name Dzhokhar is that of Dzhokhar Dudayev, the Chechen secessionist leader of the time.
+Bombing suspect Dzhokhar Tsarnaev was born in 1993 and given the same name as Dzhokhar Dudayev, the Chechen secessionist leader of the time.
 Dudayev was killed by a Russian missile in 1996 as his rebel forces were inflicting a humiliating defeat on Russian troops.
+Pro-independence Chechens still call their capital Grozny “Dzhokhar” in his honour.

-Moscow withdrew its forces after a two-year fight but Vladimir Putin, then prime minister, sent them back in 1999, this time crushing the independence movement and putting in place a hand-picked loyalist leader whose son now runs the region with an iron fist.
+Moscow withdrew its forces after a two-year fight but Vladimir Putin, then prime minister, sent them back in 1999, this time crushing the independence movement and putting in place a hand-picked loyalist leader, whose son Ramzan Kadyrov now runs the region with an iron fist.

 The two Chechen wars killed tens of thousands of civilians, mainly as a result of mass Russian bombardment of the capital Grozny and villages in the mountains.
 Hundreds of thousands of people were driven from their homes.

-During and after the conflicts, Chechen fighters increasingly adopted Islamist rhetoric and the tactics of ever-deadlier and more brazen attacks in Russia, frequently targetting civilians in mass bombings and hostage takings.
+But Chechen fighters lost the sympathy of the West by increasingly adopting Islamist rhetoric and the tactics of ever-deadlier and more brazen attacks on civilians.

 In 2002 Chechen fighters seized a Moscow theatre.
-When Russian troops stormed it, 129 hostages and 41 Chechen guerrillas were killed.
+When Russian troops injected poison gas and stormed it, 129 hostages and 41 Chechen fighters were killed.

-The attacks culminated in the siege of a primary school in the town of Beslan outside Chechnya in 2004.
-They rigged the school with explosives and held children hostage.
+The most horrific guerrilla attack took place in Beslan outside Chechnya in 2004.
+Fighters seized a primary school on the first day of class, rigged it with explosives and held hundreds of children hostage.
 When Russian troops stormed the building, 331 hostages were killed, half of them children.

 Today, the North Causasus region still faces violence from an insurgency led by an Islamist group, the Caucasus Emirate, led by a former Chechen independence guerrilla commander, Doku Umarov.
 Much of the violence is focused on Dagestan.